NorCal: 510-901-5375 | SoCal: 818-658-2174

 What is the process?

 The probate process is the process a will goes through in court before any assets can be distributed.
-Every state has a slightly different process, but in California, it is similar to most other states.
+Every state has a slightly different process, but in California probate is similar to most other states.

 Below are the steps that the probate process typically follows: